SadSack963/3D-OXO/2D/2D_OXO_3x3/README.md

 </h2>
 <p>
     I first got the main concept code working using a numpy array to store the game state.
-    I used a simple text interface in the console, so that I could type in an array location and the print out the array so that I could see the move.
+    I used a simple text interface in the console, so that I could type in an array location and then print out the array so that I could see the move.
     I tested several scenarios using the built in unittest module to make sure my game state evaluation was correct.
 </p>
 <p>